Sidharth1504/ACM-Project/README.md

 # ACM-Project
 Personal Portfolio
-This is project presents an example of a personal portfolio
+This project presents an example of a personal portfolio